-The building shouldn't have an interior.
-We bring in so much stuff, like new collections, denim art pieces, prototypes, large test prints, etc, etc into the building, that a finished interior design would compete with all these things.
-Hence, the building has no colour at all on the inside, creating a podium for the stuff we're doing, instead of colliding with it.
-This was a very RAW statement; build a building 'without an interior'.
+3) The building shouldn't have an interior.
+We bring in so much stuff, like new collections, denim art pieces, prototypes, and large test prints into the building, that a finished interior design would compete with all these things.
+Hence, the building has no color at all on the inside, creating a podium for the stuff we're doing, instead of colliding with it.
+This was a very RAW statement; build a building 'without an interior.'

 In what way has your background in engineering influenced your work there?

-In essence, we're not about selling a dream of youth, sex, etc, we're about designing the perfect product.
-"Just the product", we always say.
-It's up to the user to give personality, meaning and identity to it.
+In essence, we're not about selling a dream of youth or sex, we're about designing the perfect product.
+"Just the product," we always say.
+It's up to the user to give personality, meaning, and identity to it.
 This is what we call RAW.
-We create, just the raw, canvas, the user is the painter.
-This functional, product focused RAW mentality really resonates with the engineering spirit; engineering is about solving complicated problems and it can be quite hardcore technical at times.
-But then, any product that appears to be logical and simple, is the result of many hours of crafting, trying and testing, to make it this intuitive.
+We create just the raw canvas, the user is the painter.
+This functional, product-focused RAW mentality really resonates with the engineering spirit; engineering is about solving complicated problems and it can be quite hardcore technical at times.
+But then, any product that appears to be logical and simple is the result of many hours of crafting, trying, and testing to make it this intuitive.
 What fascinates me is the aesthetics that follow from this engineered approach to design.
-While a pair of jeans, of a store interior, can be based on purely technical principles and details, the end result can be human, intuitive, beautiful and fun.
+While a pair of jeans, or a store interior, can be based on purely technical principles and details, the end result can be human, intuitive, beautiful, and fun.

 What would you say your proudest or biggest achievement has been?